 One gripe players regularly had about the PS3 was that to power the DualShock 3 controller, the system had to be powered on.
 That isn’t the case with the PS4, but you will need to leave your system in Standby mode.
-Also, if you have two controllers and need to switch one out, simply hit the PS button and choose your profile to make the new controller the primary one.
+Also, if you have two controllers and need to switch one out, simply hit the PS button and choose your profile to set the new controller as the primary one.

 Send screenshots with messages

 When sending someone a message on the PS4, PS3, or PS Vita, you now have the option of sending one of the screenshots you took during gameplay.
 To take a screenshot, simply hold down the Share button until the chime rings and an icon appears in the upper-right corner of your screen.
 When you’re sending a message, enter the text, then hit Done, but before you send it, select the box to the left.
 Here, you’ll find the option to send a screenshot.